khmarbaise/octopress/source/_posts/2015/04/2015-04-04-maven-prerequisites.md

 than 3.3.1.
 This solutions will also prevent Maven 2.2.1 from trying to start building such a project.

-A good practices is also to define such enforcer rule into the company parent to define the minimum Maven versions you would like to support with your builds.
+A best practice is to define such enforcer rule into the company parent pom to define the minimum Maven versions you would like to support with your builds.

-The conculusion is to to use only the [maven-enforcer-plugin][7] rule to define the minimum maven version to build with.
+The conculusion is to use the [maven-enforcer-plugin][7] rule only to define the minimum maven version to build with.

 [1]: http://blog.soebes.de/blog/2015/03/17/apache-maven-3-dot-3-1-features/
 [2]: http://maven.apache.org/pom.html#Prerequisites